 — Mahatma Gandhi, The Collected Works of Mahatma Gandhi

 How we understand the world influences how we try to change it.
 Our understanding of the world is informed by our beliefs about how and why individuals, groups, and societies do what they do.
-And the ways we understand people reflect the ways we think about the human mind.
+And the ways we understand people reflect the ways we understand the self and the experience of being human.

-But maybe the nature of the world can help us cultivate a better understanding of the nature of the mind.
+But maybe the nature of the world can help us cultivate a better understanding of the nature of the self.

 Using a framework to outline emergent processes, we can describe how our physical awareness of the world (perceptions) gives rise to our emotional awareness of relationships (associations), which gives rise to our mental awareness of ideas (conceptions).
-That is, we can describe how the mind emerges from physical, emotional, and mental levels of cognitive processing.
+That is, we can describe how the self emerges from physical, emotional, and mental levels of cognitive interaction.

-This perspective of cognition reframes the mind-body question and provides a framework for understanding the integral relationships of body, heart, mind, and perhaps even spirit.
+This perspective of self and awareness provides new ways of imagining the integral relationships of body, heart, mind, and perhaps even spirit.

-With new ways of looking at ourselves, we have new ways of looking at, being in, and possibly even changing the world…
+With new ways of imagining ourselves, we have new ways of imagining, being in, and possibly even changing the world…